MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example2.rst

 Sometimes it might be useful to add information about each frame.
 For example the temperature of the sample might be changing.
-Whilst this is relatively simple to do using python we have also added the ability to upload a simple excel or csv file to a column.
+Whilst this is relatively simple to do using python we have also added the ability to upload a simplecsv file to a column.
 This file should have a single column with one row of data per frame in the video.

 Select "add_frame_data" in the postprocessing tab.
 Specify a column name for the new data.
 We use "temp".
 Then specify the filename with extension containing the data.
 The software assumes the file is in the same folder as the video and sets this filepath.
 If you want it to look somewhere else you can specify this in the data_path field.
-In the testdata we have created a file "framedata.xlslx" type this in to the data_filename.
+In the testdata we have created a file "framedata.csv" type this in to the data_filename.

 To display the temperature we need a "text label" to place static text on the image and a "var label" to represent data that is specific to a single frame.
 Both of these can be added in the annotation section.
-We add the following settings to text label: text: T=, position: (10,40), font_size: 2, font_thickness: 2, font_colour: (0,0,255).
+We add the following settings to the text label: text: "T=", position: (10,40), font_size: 2, font_thickness: 2, font_colour: (0,0,255).
 We then
 add the following settings to var_label: var_column : temp, position: (80,40), font_size: 2, font_thickness: 2, font_colour: (0,0,255).

 :ref:`Example 3 <Example3>`